CosmoStat/shapepipe/docs/wiki/candide.md

 module load intel/19.0
 ```

-> You can add this command to your `.bash_profile` to ensure that this module is available when you log in.
+> You can add these commands to your `.bash_profile` to ensure that this module is available when you log in.

 You can list the modules already loaded by running: